Spirit Guides, Power Animals, and Spirit Helpers: Allies of the Shaman

 The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.
 Marcel Proust

-Shamanism starts from the experience that everything is alive and has a soul.
-Not only the stones, the wind, and the trees are alive and animated.
-The shaman also has a living relationship with the forces of the dream world and the 3 shamanic worlds that he enters through the trance journey.
+Apart from a deep connection to nature and the elements, the shaman also has a living relationship with the forces of the dream world and the 3 shamanic worlds that he or she enters through the trance journey.
 These forces are usually called the “spirits.”

 For example, someone who works with shamanic healing will usually have healing teachers in the other worlds who support and guide him on the path of healing.

-© Roel Crabbé - 2012
+© Roel Crabbé - 2012 - 2022